ChuanyuXue/NASA-RETHi-DRDS/README.md

-# Distributed Data Service for NASA RETHi Project
+# Data Distribution Service for NASA RETHi Project

 This repository contains the source code of Data Repository System of NASA-RETHi project.
 The whole RETHi project aims to develop the Resilient Extra-Terrestrial Habitats for future Moon/Mars expedition, which is divided into three related research thrusts: